 MANUFACTURED HOUSING - Any structure, transportable in one or more sections, which, in the traveling mode, is eight (8) body feet or more in width and forty (40) body feet or more in length, or when erected on site, is three hundred twenty (320) square feet or more, and which is built on a permanent chassis and designed to be used as a dwelling with or without a permanent foundation when connected to required utilities, which include plumbing, heating and electrical heating systems contained therein.
-Manufactured housing shall not include presite built housing as defined in RSA 674:31-a.
+Manufactured housing shall-does not include pre-site built or prefabricated housing as defined in RSA 674:31-a.
+See Article XX pleasure craft, fuel and oil, electricity, freshwater, ice, and other supplies for owners and crew.

+MANUFACTURING, LIGHT - An establishment engaged in the production, packaging, and/or distribution of products or components of products involving processing, fabrication, and/or assembly of parts or components produced off the site that meets the performance standards for a light manufacturing use specified in Article XX.
 See Article XX

-MANUFACTURING, LIGHT - An establishment engaged in the production, packaging, and/or distribution of products or components of products involving processing, fabrication, and/or assembly of parts or components produced off the site that meets the performance standards for a light manufacturing use See Article XX

-MARINE SALES AND SERVICE - A business establishment located on a navigable water within the Town of Durham providing boat sales, rental and storage, marine supplies and equipment, marine engine and hull repairs, construction and outfitting of commercial or pleasure craft, fuel and oil, electricity, freshwater, ice, and other supplies for owners and crew.
+MARINE SALES AND SERVICE - A business establishment located on a navigable water within the Town of Durham providing boat sales, rental and storage, marine supplies and equipment, marine engine and hull repairs, construction and outfitting of commercial or